postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/graphql.md

 * [Using JSON in the request body](#using-json-in-the-request-body)
 * [Using a GraphQL content type header](#using-a-graphql-content-type-header)
 * [Importing the query as a cURL request](#importing-the-query-as-a-curl-request)

-Postman's built-in support for GraphQL is sufficient for most use-cases.

 ## Built-in support for GraphQL